 Testing An ATV Starter Solenoid

-When you have established that there is a problem with the starter of your quad bike, then you need to either buy a new one or go for fixing this one by yourself.
+When you have established that there is a problem with the starter of your quad bike, and understand the details of the issue then you need to either buy a new one or go for fixing this one by yourself.
 I would suggest trying to try and detect the problem at first rather than going directly for a new one because there is a good chance that the problem is fixable.
 So why not give it a try.

 Now, there are two basic toolkits that you will need to run the basic tests for your solenoid.
 They are: